kimbilaontoast/kimbilaontoast.github.io/_posts/2025-06-13-vim-git-won-war.md

 ### Collaboration

-Collaborative writing often suffers from conflicts when multiple authors or editors work in writing simultaneously.
+Collaborative writing often suffers from conflicts when multiple authors or editors work on writing simultaneously.
 Git resolves this by letting multiple authors work together and version control their contributions by letting multiple authors merge their ideas and combine edits from different sources, ensuring transparency and a cohesive and unified work flow.
 Github is a great platform for this, which brings me to the final topic...

 ---